MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/manualcpmbiddingscheme.md

 # ManualCpmBiddingScheme Data Object - Campaign Management
 Defines an object that represents the manual CPM bid strategy type.

+With the ManualCpm (manual cost per thousand) bid strategy, you set the highest amount that you'd like to pay per thousand impressions, and Microsoft Advertising uses these bids every time.

 ## Syntax
 ```xml
 <xs:complexType name="ManualCpmBiddingScheme" xmlns:xs="http://www.w3.org/2001/XMLSchema">